VerifiedarXiv:2210.0274726 min

 Conditional trajectories carrying noise samples to one data point x₁.
 The OT flow moves in straight, constant-speed lines.
 Toggle to the diffusion flow and the same endpoints are joined by curves that bow and can overshoot before settling.

 A caution the paper is careful to state, and so will we.
 The conditional flow is optimal transport, but the marginal flow (the average over all data points) is not, in general, an optimal-transport map.
 Straight conditional lines do not guarantee straight marginal trajectories.
-Still, the marginal field stays relatively simple, and that simplicity is what pays off at sampling time.
+Still, the marginal field stays relatively simple, and that simplicity lowers the cost at sampling time.

 Why straight is cheap to sample